Signs of Sleep Deprivation

 - Impaired memory

-Living with sleep deprivation is often compared to being intoxicated, as both intoxicated people and people with sleep deprivation compare similarly on cognitive tests.
+Living with sleep deprivation is often compared to being intoxicated, as both intoxicated people and people with sleep deprivation perform similarly on cognitive tests.

 Sleep Deprivation vs Sleep Attacks